kubernetes-sigs/kind/site/content/docs/design/initial.md

 # Design

-This is the root design documentation for `kind`.
+This document covers some of the the initial design for `kind`.

-**NOTE**: Some of this is out of date.
-In general the documentation is currently being revamped.
+**NOTE**: Some of this is out of date relative to what is actually implemented.
+This mostly exists for historical purposes, the [the original proposal][original proposal] covers some more details.

 ## Overview